With the stay in possession proceedings ending on 24 August 2020 there is renewed uncertainty for the future.

 - If no new directions are needed say whether or not the existing trial date can be met and whether the case is suitable to be heard by video or audio link

-Claims issued after 3 August
+What about claims issued after 3 August 2020?

 There is no requirement for a reactivation notice in respect of these claims.
 However, you still need to serve a ‘notice’ on the Court and the other parties with the following information: